CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Introduction

 The rest of the paper is organised as follows.
-We describe issues of inhomogeneous density in density-based clustering and distance-based anomaly detection in Section \ref{issue}.
-Section \ref{denRatio} provides the density-ratio estimation as a principle to address the issues of inhomogenous density.
-Section \ref{cdfSca} presents the two existing CDF scaling approaches based on density-ratio.
-Section \ref{sec_CDF-TS} proposes the local-density transform-shift as a multi-dimensional CDF scaling method.
+The related work in a broader context is described in Section \ref{related_work}.
+The most closely related work is organised into the following three sections.
+Section \ref{issue} presents the issues of inhomogeneous cluster density in density-based clustering and distance-based anomaly detection.
+Section \ref{denRatio} describes the density-ratio estimation as a principle to address the issues of inhomogeneous density.
+Section \ref{cdfSca} presents the two existing CDF scaling methods based on density-ratio.
+Section \ref{sec_CDF-TS} proposes the local-density transform-and-shift as a multi-dimensional CDF scaling method.
 Section \ref{sec_result} empirically evaluates the performance of existing density-based clustering and distance-based anomaly detection algorithms on the transformed-and-shifted datasets.
-Discussion and the conclusions are provided in the last two sections.
+Discussion and conclusions are provided in the last two sections.